Julian-O/PySLOBS/README.md

   * subscribe to events, such as when the user selects a new active scene.
   * to make some limited direct changes, such as setting an active scene by scene id.
-  * fetch Objects that can be manipulated more directly.
+  * fetch SlobsClass instances (see below) that can be manipulated more directly.

 #### Classes

-In the original API they describe "Classes", which are called represented by subclasses of `SlobsClass` in the Python API.
+In the original API they describe "Classes".
+These are represented by subclasses of `SlobsClass` in the Python API.

-Subclasses include:
+SlobsClass subclasses include:

 1. AudioSource
 1. Scene